natt96z/cybersac/docs/source/MediumCybersac.rst

    :width: 60%
    :align: center

-**★Core Knowledge★ -** Cisco Packet Tracer is a cross-platform visual simulation tool that allows users to create network topologies and imitate modern computer networks.
+**★Core Knowledge★ -** Cisco Packet Tracer, is a cross-platform visual simulation tool, that allows users to create network topologies and imitate modern computer networks.
 The software allows users to simulate the configuration of Cisco routers and switches using a simulated command line interface.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/170241.png